MicrosoftDocs/bing-docs/bing-docs/bing-image-search/quickstarts/csharp.md

     using Newtonsoft.Json.Linq;
     ```

 2. Create variables for the API endpoint, your subscription key, and search term.
-For `uriBase`, you can use the global endpoint in the following code, or use the [custom subdomain](../../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.

     ```csharp
     //...